jessesquires/JSQCoreDataKit/README.md

 This library aims to do the following:

+* Encode Core Data best practices, so you don't have to think "is this correct?" or "is this the right way to do this?"
 * Provide better interoperability with Swift
 * Harness Swift features and enforce Swift paradigms
 * Bring functional paradigms to Core Data